PolaricServer/Database-plugin/README.md

 It will install database software and the PostGIS extension, it will create the necessary tables and it will configure polaric-aprsd to use the plugin.

+When upgrading, run the script 'polaric-dbupgrade' to make necessary updates to the database schema and setup.

 Please edit the plugin configuration to suit your needs: /etc/polaric-aprsd/config.d/database.ini It is fairly self-explained.
 Database name is 'polaric' and is owned by a database user 'polaric'.